stm233/D3Pose/README.md

 - check out [this](references/References.md) for a comprehensive list of SOTA model in mesh recovery.
 - the code base is partially inspired by [this](https://github.com/aladdinpersson/Machine-Learning-Collection/tree/master/ML/Pytorch/more_advanced/transformer_from_scratch)

+## To-dos

+- train the basic cross-attention model on H36M with NeuralAnnot annotations
+- train the basic cross-attention model on an expanded dataset
+- designed the swin-transformer cross-attention model